 Keeping your documents updated means aligning your plans with your life and goals as they change over time.

-At Lewis Law Firm PLLC, we guide you through the estate planning process with compassion, strategically tailored advice, and a focus on you and your loved ones’ peace of mind.
-If you are ready to begin or have questions about how estate planning works in Texas, contact Lewis Law Firm PLLC today.
+At Henington Lewis Law Firm PLLC, we guide you through the estate planning process with compassion, strategically tailored advice, and a focus on you and your loved ones’ peace of mind.
+If you are ready to begin or have questions about how estate planning works in Texas, contact Henington Lewis Law Firm PLLC today.
 We are proud to be your trusted guide.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.